MiamiOH-CSE274/01_Git_and_Intro/Notes9.3DataStructures.md

 *How do you manage collections of data?*

-#7, sorting with duplicates -- Use a set to store both the line and the count of how many times you've seen it, then at the end print it out that many times.
+Question 7, sorting with duplicates -- Use a set to store both the line and the count of how many times you've seen it, then at the end print it out that many times.

+Don't forget to go back and edit homework.